semgrep/semgrep-docs/docs/semgrep-app/rule-board.md

 ### Recommended rulesets

 The gutter displays recommended rulesets for technologies in your repositories.
-We suggest you add all these cards to the Audit column as they show up.
+Try adding all these cards to the Audit column as they appear.

 ### Rulesets by name

-Use the search box in the gutter column to find specific rulesets.
+Use the search in the gutter column to find specific rulesets.
 Rulesets are usually named after technologies and vulnerability classes.

 :::tip

-  If you're unsure about a ruleset, you can always expand it and drag just some of its rules onto the board.
+  If you're unsure about a ruleset, try expanding it and dragging just some of its rules onto the board.

 :::